sisi-tarak/we-site/EMAILJS_SETUP_GUIDE.md

-# EmailJS Setup Guide for WE Universal
+# EmailJS Setup Guide for WE Community

 This guide will help you set up EmailJS to send form submissions via email.